YashSehrawat-12/First-Repo/README.md

 # First-Repo
-This is the first repository in order to learn git &amp; github
+This is the first repository in order to learn git &amp; github  <br>
+Author - Yash Sehrawat